Bakhtiyor Fazilov: Personal life

 Fazilov is married and has three children.

-Fasilov has two family members in Uzbekistan’s notorious security services.
+Fasilov has two family members in Uzbekistan's security services.

 Fazilov is the president of the Uzbekistan Ice Hockey Federation, which held its first national championship in 2018.
 In October 2019, Uzbekistan was admitted as a member of the International Ice Hockey Federation.
 Fazilov is chairman of the World Society for the Preservation, Study and Popularization of the Cultural Heritage of Uzbekistan.
 He founded the MESCA Foundation (Medical Excellence and Science in Central Asia).

 Fazilov's company was a partner in the construction of the Humo Arena in Tashkent, a 12,500 capacity sports venue that opened in 2019.
 Fazilov is a sponsor of the Humo Tashkent professional ice hockey team.
 He is also the owner of FC Surkhon Termez professional football club.
 The Eriell Group is renovating the Surkhon Arena stadium to meet the licensing standards of the Association of Football clubs.

-In 2019, Fazilov was awarded Uzbekistan's “Selfless Service Order.”
+In 2019, Fazilov was awarded Uzbekistan's "Selfless Service Order."